jameshfisher/jameshfisher.com/_posts/2018-04-01-summary-of-peter-drucker-managing-oneself.md

 ---
 title: A summary of _Managing Oneself_ by Peter Drucker
 tags: []
+summary: >-
+  Discover your strengths, work styles, and values through feedback analysis.
+  Align your career and relationships with your unique characteristics.
 ---

 I recently read _Managing Oneself_ by Peter Drucker